Camping in Kandiyohi

 Continuing on Minnesota 55 into Wright County, we came to Annandale, just an hour from the Twin Cities.
 Not only does it have a nice beach on the north shore of Pleasant Lake, but there's also a resortlike camping park just to the east on Cedar Lake.

-Schroeder Regional Park's beach was nearly as nice as Kandiyohi's Park 7, with two volleyball nets, horseshoes, a playground and an open pavilion.
+Schroeder Regional Park's beach was nearly as nice as the one at Games Lake County Park, with two volleyball nets, horseshoes, a playground and an open pavilion.
 A few pines ringed the beach's grassy fringe, and as we left we spotted a loon on the water.

 Sometimes, out west looks a lot like up north.